 Moreover, the country imposes a stamp duty at rates between 1 to 4% of the value of property transfer, and at 0.3% on share transactions.

 Malaysia also has mandatory social security contributions to the Social Security Organization (SOCSO), Employment Insurance System (EIS) and the Employees Provident Fund (EPF) by both employees and employers.
 This SOCSO coverage and protection is only offered to Malaysian citizens and PRs with monthly contributions from both the employer and employee.

 Sales and services tax in Malaysia

-Malaysia also levies a sales tax on goods manufactured or imported, with certain exemptions like live animals, antibiotics, unprocessed food and vegetables etc. (standard rates are 5%, 10%); and service tax (6%) on domestic air travel, telecommunication, accommodation, food and beverages, health and wellness centres, golf clubs and certain other professional services.
-While the threshold for registering for sales and service tax for restaurants is RM1 million per annum of taxable goods and services, it is half of that for other sectors.
+Malaysia also levies a sales tax on goods manufactured or imported, with certain exemptions like live animals, antibiotics, unprocessed food and vegetables etc. (standard rates are 5%, 10%).
+The standard rate for service tax is at 6%, which is applicable for domestic air travel, telecommunication, accommodation, food and beverages, health and wellness centres, golf clubs and certain other professional services.
+While the threshold for registering for sales and service tax for restaurants is RM1.5 million per annum of taxable goods and services, it is half of that for other sectors.
 This tax must be paid within one month after the end of the taxable period.

 Avoidance of double taxation in Malaysia